julianaabousalhab-ctrl/guide-knowledge-library/brainlifts/excitement_and_energy.md

 ---

-# Novelty creates anticipation before learning begins
+# Novelty creates curiosity before learning begins

 ## Pattern
 Students entered Launches with high energy when the activity felt surprising or game-like.
 The strongest Launches generated curiosity before any explicit teaching occurred.